 • Evidence can be found in many of the FCA cases and suspension and debarment cases.

-When it comes to your obligation under contractor ethics and FAR mandatory disclosure rule, contractors and employees must timely disclose via a certificate of compliance with mandatory disclosure, in writing to the agency Office of the Inspector General, with a copy to the Contracting Officer, when, in connection with the award, performance, or closeout of the contract or any subcontract, the contractor has reasonable grounds to believe that a principal, employee, agent, or subcontractor has committed a violation of federal criminal law, involving fraud, conflict of interest, bribery, or gratuity violations, or the False Claims Act.
+When it comes to your obligation under contractor ethics and FAR mandatory disclosure rules, contractors and employees must timely disclose via a certificate of compliance with mandatory disclosure, in writing to the agency Office of the Inspector General, with a copy to the Contracting Officer, when, in connection with the award, performance, or closeout of the contract or any subcontract, the contractor has reasonable grounds to believe that a principal, employee, agent, or subcontractor has committed a violation of federal criminal law, involving fraud, conflict of interest, bribery, or gratuity violations, or the False Claims Act.
 See How to Minimize Criminal Liability in Government Contract Fraud.

 • Companies have to show that they are making an internal culture for preventing problems.